wlerin/feralfilehosting/Feral Wiki/Linux Command-Line - Advanced/rsync - Transferring data from slot to slot/readme.md

 If all goes to plan, the transfers should start and you will see stuff being moved in the screen window.
 You can either wait around and monitor its progress or detach from the screen to leave it running in the background.
 This will allow you to close the SSH connection (terminal) without interrupting the transfer.
 To do this in your screen:

-Press and hold `CTRL` then press `d` to detach from the screen.
+Press and hold `CTRL` and `a` then press `d` to detach from the screen.
 This leaves it running in the background.

 You should see a "you have been detached" or similar prompt from within the terminal.